 g is the grid size factor.
 It determines the fineness of the output grid.
 For g = 1, the output matrices are identical to the input matrices.
-For g = 2, the output grid is twice as fine as the input grid, i.e., u will have twice as many columns as x, v will have twice as many rows and columns as z.
+For g = 2, the output grid is twice as fine as the input grid, i.e., u will have twice as many columns as x, v will have twice as many rows as y, and w will have twice as many rows and columns as z.